 The Corporation has certain obligations under its registered and non-registered defined benefit pension plans and other post-retirement benefit plan.
 New regulations and market-driven changes may result in changes in the discount rates and other variables, which would result in the Corporation being required to make contributions in the future that differ significantly from estimates.
 An extended period of depressed capital markets and low interest rates could require the Corporation to make contributions to these plans in excess of those currently contemplated, which, in turn, could have an adverse impact on the financial performance of the Corporation.
-Somewhat mitigating the impact of a potential market decline is the fact that the Corporation monitors its pension plan assets closely and follows strict guidelines to ensure that pension fund investment portfolios are diversified in-line with industry best practices.
-In fiscal year 2020, the Corporation underwent a pension de-risking strategy for its defined benefit salaried pension plan by purchasing a buy-in annuity for retirees and deferred vested plan members.
-Future cash flows from the annuity will match the amount and timing of benefits payable under the portion of the plan for these groups, substantially mitigating the exposure to future volatility in the related pension obligations.
-For further details related to Corby's defined benefit pension plans, please refer to Note 9 of the annual audited consolidated financial statements for the year ended June 30, 2023.
+Somewhat mitigating the impact of a potential market decline is the fact that the Corporation monitors its pension plan assets closely and follows strict guidelines to ensure that pension fund investment portfolios are diversified in-line with industry best practices In 2020, the Corporation initiated a pension de-risking strategy for Corby's defined benefit salaried pension plan, using securities investments held in the salaried plan to purchase a buy-in annuity for retirees and deferred vested plan members.
+The buy-in annuity transaction in 2020 effectively reduced Corby's exposure to pension related financial risks.
+Effective January 1, 2024, Corby converted the buy-in annuities held for its salaried pension plan to buy-out annuities.
+By converting to a buy-out annuity Corby now effectively reduces administrative costs, including maintenance of pensioner records, benefit payments and regulatory requirements for the group impacted.
+For further details related to Corby's defined benefit pension plans, please refer to Note 10 of the annual audited consolidated financial statements for the year ended June 30, 2024.